 - A PDF document is preferred.

 - Use of the PRME logo is only allowed for Advanced PRME signatories.
 If you are unsure whether your institution is Advanced, please search your institution using this page, or by emailing firstname.lastname@example.org.

 - Inclusion of details for a contact person for any SIP related questions or comments is recommended.

 - Signatories that fail to comply with the SIP policy by missing their reporting deadline are listed as "non-communicating".
 Non-communicating signatories are ineligible to take part in engagement opportunities, and will receive emails notifying about their status.

 Delisting from PRME

-In order to maintain the integrity of the initiative, a non-communicating participant that fails to fulfil the minimum SIP policy requirements will be automatically delisted from PRME after one year from receiving non-communicating status at 23:00 UTC.
-The names of the delisted signatories are publicly listed on the PRME website and in the PRME newsletter, and in our annual report.
+In order to maintain the integrity of the initiative, signatories that are listed as "non-communicating" for more than one year will be delisted from the PRME initiative.
+The names of delisted signatories are publicly listed on the PRME website, in the PRME newsletter, and in our annual report.

 Modifications of SIP Deadlines

 Extension Request.
 In case of a delay in SIP submission, signatories may request a grace period of up to 90 days from the SIP deadline by submitting a Grace Letter on the PRME website, providing a reasonable explanation for the delay and stating the date by which the SIP will be submitted.
 Any grace period granted will reset the SIP deadline (e.g. if the original SIP deadline is 1 January 2015, the extended SIP deadline will be 31 March 2015.
 If the SIP is submitted on 31 March 2015, the next SIP deadline will be 30 March 2017).
 If the signatory fails to submit an SIP by the extended deadline, they will be designated as "non-communicating."